MoneyBright may be able to help you to pursue PPI claims against Alliance & Leicester.

 Alliance & Leicester provided mortgages and personal loans, as well as credit cards through a partnership with MBNA.

 If you took out a loan, mortgage or credit card from the company before it was taken over, it is possible that you were sold PPI without knowing, or under false pretences.
-If so, we can help you claim compensation.
+If so, you could reclaim PPI from Alliance and Leicester.

 What constitutes mis-sold PPI?